verbb/postie/docs/developers/events.md

 ### The `beforeFetchRates` event

-Plugins can get notified before rates are fetched from a provider.
+The event raised before the rates are fetched.
+Primarily used to modify the package dimensions, or store information.

 ```php
 use verbb\postie\base\Provider;